VatsaDev/nanoChatGPT/README.md

 [Colab link](https://colab.research.google.com/drive/1a2aW5eClKjHVQJp-qtHDz4m6ai4yh49Z?usp=sharing)

-This is a fork of Nanogpt, but trained on the data format of a chatbot like chatgpt, with the format inspired by `redpajama-chat`

 ## Updates!
 19-8-23: added the full personaChat data, showing general improvement in abilites, including recall latest dogecoin example!